-from the Khentii Mountains, it is 819 km long and discharges into the Orkhon
+The Tuul River coming from the Khentii Mountains is 819 km long and

-river.
-Both big and small rivers join with the Tuul river.
-Upstream, the river
+joins the Orkhon River.
+A lot of big and small rivers join with the Tuul River.

 affectionately referred to as "queen Tuul" because Mongolians believe

-that the river Tuul is most gracious and forgiving to women.
+that the river Tuul is the most gracious and forgiving to women.